 What Drugs Should Not Be Taken with CBD?

-Remember that many drugs that could interact with CBD, and it is important to consult your health care provider before you mix CBD with medications, including over-the-counter medications.
+Remember that many drugs could interact with CBD, and it is important to consult your health care provider before you mix CBD with medications, including over-the-counter medications.

 However, it will take time for experts to make a more actual or straightforward answer to this question.
 But, for now, you should have to consult your health care provider or pharmacist before mixing CBD with any medications.